 Our friendly staff at our information office welcome you in French and in English but you can of course take advantage of our audio guides in French, English, Dutch, German, Spanish, Italian, Russian and Chinese.

 Payment methods: cash, credit card (no minimum payment), these also accepted in our castle shop and brasserie.
+NEW !
+The Pass Périgord which allows you to benefit from several advantages.

 IMPORTANT INFORMATION: Please note animals are prohibited to the estate for safety reasons (incompatibility with our birds of prey) and no exceptions can be made.